-- Control environment this

-consists of the employees of

-Atradius and the environment in

-which they operate.
-Aspects to

-consider include integrity,

-competence, and shared principles.

 - Risk Assessment Atradius must be aware of the risks that pose a threat to the achievement of its objectives.
 As part of the ICF, risks must be identified, assessed, responded to and monitored.

-- Control activities Policies and procedures, therefore including controls, must be in place and executed to ensure that risks are managed in order to safeguard the achievement of objectives.
+Specific details on the assessment and management of risks can be found in, amongst others, the Risk Management System; Operational Risk Management policy, plus associated guidelines. - Control activities Policies and procedures, including controls, must be in place and executed to ensure that risks are managed in order to safeguard the achievement of objectives.
 These control activities include elaboration on 'how' specific environmental control aspects are implemented.

-- Information and communication -

-Information and communication

-systems operate across the

-aforementioned internal control

-components to enable Atradius to

-capture and disseminate the

-information necessary to conduct,

-manage and control the business;

-and

-- Monitoring The entire internal control framework, including the objectives and components must be monitored to ensure that it is operating as intended and reflects the current goals and vision of Atradius, together with the overall environment in which it operates.
+- Information and communication - Information and communication systems operate across the aforementioned internal control components to enable Atradius to capture and disseminate the information necessary to conduct, manage and control the business; and - Monitoring The entire internal control framework, including the objectives and components must be monitored to ensure that it is operating as intended and reflects the current goals and vision of Atradius, together with the overall environment in which it operates.

-The Internal Audit and Compliance functions are important parts of the internal control system and they are addressed below.
+The Internal Audit and Compliance functions are important parts of the internal control system and they are addressed below adherence to expected standards, senior management has established structures, standard practices and policies.